raghukoppal/chatnow/README.md

 # Chatnow
-Chatting on news, subject, place
+Chat on news, subject, place on anything which you like.
+Join any group and start chat.
+Create chat subject and start chat among you friends.